 Under some of our agreements, we also receive royalty payments based upon our licensees' net sales of products.
 Generally, we receive royalty reports from such licensees' approximately one quarter in arrears; that is, generally at the end of the second month of the quarter after the licensee has sold the royalty-bearing product.
 We recognize royalty revenues when we can reliably estimate such amounts and collectibility is reasonably assured.
-Accordingly, we have adopted an accounting policy of recording the royalty revenue in the quarter it is reported to us (i.e. a one quarter lag).
+Accordingly, we have adopted an accounting policy of recording the royalty revenue in the quarter it is reported to us (i.e., generally revenue is recognized one quarter following the quarter in which sales occurred).
+We receive royalty revenues on sales of the product Synagis.
+This product has significantly higher sales in the fall and winter, which to date have resulted in much higher royalties recognized by us in our first and second quarters than in other quarters.
+The seasonality of Synagis sales could contribute to future fluctuation of our royalty revenues from quarter to quarter.